Become a Provider

-All providers and practitioners have the right to be informed of the status of their credentialing /re-credentialing application upon request.
-Requests should be submitted by calling or emailing your Sunshine Health Contracting or Provider Relations Representative at the number or email address noted below.
+All providers and practitioners have the right to be informed of the status of their credentialing /recredentialing application upon request.
+Requests should be submitted to the address noted below or by emailing the Sunshine Health Credentialing Department at SUNCredEscalated@CENTENE.COM.
 Information is sent back to the practitioner via Restricted Delivery Certified Mail within 14 days of the receipt of the request from the practitioner.

 During the credentialing and re-credentialing process, Sunshine Health will obtain information from various sources to evaluate applications.
 Providers and practitioners have the right to review any primary source information that Sunshine Health collects during this process such as the National Practitioner Data Bank (NPDB), Licensing and Board Certification.
 However, this does not include the release of references, recommendations or other information that is peer review protected.

 The Credentialing Department contacts the applicant by phone and/or letter to inform of any information obtained from an outside primary source that varies from the information provided by the practitioner, and to request a response by the practitioner.
 Should the provider or practitioner believe any of the information used in the credentialing /recredentialing process to be erroneous, or should any information gathered as part of the primary source verification process differ from what the provider or practitioner submitted on an application, he/she has the right to correct any erroneous information submitted by another party.
 To request release of such information, a written request must be submitted to the Credentialing